jaspector

 City examples include additions, decks, fences, basement finishing, garages, gazebos, new houses, pools, reroofing over 25 percent, bath remodels, sheds of any size, siding, new drywall, and window or door size changes.

-Typical processing time is City states review may take 2 to 4 weeks after submission..
+Building permit processing times in Holland, MI typically run City states review may take 2 to 4 weeks after submission..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Holland, MI.
 The following work is generally exempt: Ceramic tile; Curtains; Install storm door; Landscaping; Linoleum; Locks; New carpet; Painting; Repair drywall; Repair steps or ceiling; Replace broken window glass; Replace door; Wallpaper.
 Note: Exempt from building permit does not mean exempt from zoning requirements.
 Confirm with City of Holland before proceeding.
+When in doubt, confirm with the local building department before starting work.